Skip to main content

 College Park, Maryland 20742

-For the expedited submission of official transcripts, particularly for international documents, these can be sent to the Graduate School's mailing address below:
+For the expedited submission of official transcripts, particularly for international documents, these can be sent to The Graduate School's mailing address below:

 University of Maryland